-Dr. Britt utilizes intraoral camera technology that helps enhance your understanding of your diagnosis.
+Dr. Nagel utilizes intraoral camera technology that helps enhance your understanding of your diagnosis.
 An intraoral camera is a very small camera – in some cases, just a few millimeters long.
 An intraoral camera allows our practice to view clear, precise images of your mouth, teeth and gums, in order for us to accurately make a diagnosis.
 With clear, defined, enlarged images, you see details that may be missed by standard mirror examinations.
 This can mean faster diagnosis with less chair-time for you!

 Intra oral cameras also enable our practice to save your images in our office computer to provide a permanent record of treatments.
 These images can be printed for you, other specialists, and your lab or insurance companies.

 Here is a brief overview of what a VELscope® examination is like:

 Initially, the dentist will perform a regular visual examination of the whole lower face.
 This includes the glands, tongue, cheeks and palate as well as the teeth.
 The dentist provides special eyewear to protect the integrity of the retinas.
 The lights in the room are dimmed to allow a clear view of the oral cavity.

 The small VELscope® is bent to project blue light inside the mouth.
 Lesions and other indicators of oral cancer are easily noticeable because they appear much darker under the specialized light.